dennisvdang/indeed-job-scraper/README.md

     --days-ago 7
 ```

-### 2. Multiple Job Queues
+### 2. Multiple Job Searches/Queues

-Run multiple job searches sequentially:
+You can run several job searches at once using a queue file:

 ```bash
 indeed-scraper --queue examples/job_queues/software_and_data_jobs.txt
 ```

 <details>

-<summary>Learn more about job queues...</summary>
+<summary>More about job queues...</summary>

-Create text or JSON configuration files with multiple search parameters.
-See the [`examples/job_queues/`](examples/job_queues/) directory for sample files and [`examples/templates/`](examples/templates/) for templates.
+You can create your own text or JSON queue files to automate multiple searches.
+Check the [`examples/job_queues/`](examples/job_queues/) directory for examples and [`examples/templates/`](examples/templates/) for templates you can customize.

 </details>

 ### 3. Interactive Dashboard

-Visualize and analyze your job data:
+To explore the scraped data interactively:

 ```bash
 streamlit run src/streamlit_dashboard.py
 ```

-The dashboard automatically loads all scraped job data from the `data/raw/` directory and provides:
+The dashboard automatically loads your collected data from the `data/raw/` directory and helps you explore:
-- Salary distribution analysis
+- Salary distributions
-- Geographic job distribution
+- Geographic locations of jobs
-- Company and role breakdowns
+- Companies and job roles
 - Detailed job descriptions

-## 📚 Documentation
+## 📚 Helpful Resources

 - **[Examples Directory](examples/)**: Sample files and usage patterns
-- **[Command Line Reference](#command-line-reference)**: All available CLI options
+- **[Command Line Reference](#command-line-reference)**: All available command-line options explained.
-- **[Troubleshooting](#troubleshooting)**: Common issues and solutions
+- **[Troubleshooting](#troubleshooting)**: Solutions for common issues.

 ## 📊 Command Line Reference